CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 We might be interested in estimating the probabilities in between some points.
 We can do that with the ``timeline`` argument.
-We specify the times we are interested in, and are returned a DataFrame with the probabilties of survival at those points:
+We specify the times we are interested in and are returned a DataFrame with the probabilities of survival at those points:

 .. code:: python